grothedev/fp_flutter/README.md

     -
 * attach file to reply
 * tag exclusion
+* remove unused stuff like the old tag list
+* is state.needsUpdate flag necessary?
 * copy croak content
 * button to show complete list of tags (also get more popular tags)
 * notifications